Audiences are likely to be lulled into a state of boring normalcy during the first part of actor/playwright Tracy Letts’ new play, ‘The Minutes.’

 All is revealed when the Ms Johnson, an honest clerk nicely interpreted by Brittany Burch, says they have been prepared.
 The other council members who always go along with the Mayor are Mr. Breeing (Kevin Anderson), Mr. Blake (James Vincent Meredith) Mrs. Matz (Sally Murphy), Ms Innwa (Penny Slusher) and Mr. Assalone (Jeff Still).

-Directed by Anna D. Shapiro, to use the may’or’ name, is superb.
+Directed by Anna D. Shapiro, the acting is superb.
 The problem I have with the play is that its ending feels a bit off given the town’s attitude toward its heritage.
 Though the ending, (no spoiler alert here) delves into what may be the true nature of a group when divested of its respectable trappings, it would have been more understandable if the group circled in the dark with candles or adopted another ritual.

 DETAILS: ‘The Minutes’ is at Steppenwolf Theatre, 1650 N Halsted St, through Dec.
 31, 2017.
 Running time: 1 hour, 40 minutes, no intermission.
 For tickets and other information call 312-335-1650 or visit Steppenwolf.